Dr Niccole Pamphilis

-She is Deputy Director of the University of Glasgow's Q-Step Centre and helped create six "with quantitative methods" degree programmes in the School of Social and Political Sciences (SSPS).
+She is the current Director of the University of Glasgow's Q-Step Centre and helped create six "with quantitative methods" degree programmes in the School of Social and Political Sciences (SSPS).
 Her work with Glasgow Q-Step has focused on increasing data literacy and statistical training amongst undergraduates in SSPS.
 Additionally, Niccole has worked on increasing exposure and comfort with quantitative data in social sciences in secondary and primary schools throughout Scotland the the UK.

 Niccole's research interests focus on the individuals' perceptions of responsibility and the connection between perceptions and observable behaviours, primarily in voting.